-If you’ve set up a video call with your doctor rather than going into their office in person, that’s considered a “telemedicine” appointment.
-While telemedicine isn't a new medical service, factors such as the COVID-19 pandemic have made it more popular than ever.
-In fact, nearly half1 of physicians in the U.S. now use telemedicine to treat their patients.
+If you’re in the U.S., you’ve probably scheduled a video call with your doctor at some point rather than visiting their office in person.
+This practice is known as a “telemedicine” appointment.
+While telemedicine isn't a new medical service, its convenience has recently made it more popular than ever.
+In 2022, about 74.4% of physicians in the U.S. used telehealth and videoconferencing to treat patients1.

-With telemedicine, people can more conveniently meet with their doctors to receive consultations, medical care, and prescriptions.
-That’s why 84% of employers2 believe it’s crucial to offer health coverage for both virtual and in-person services to keep employees happy.
-But many wonder if virtual appointments are paid for the same way as in-person doctor visits.
+With telemedicine, people can meet with their doctors more quickly to receive medical consultations, health services, and prescriptions.
+That’s why 84% of employers believe offering health coverage for virtual and in-person services is crucial to keep employees happy2.
+But many wonder if they must pay for virtual appointments the same way as in-person doctor visits.

-This article will cover everything you need to know about telemedicine, including its covered services, pros and cons, and how you can pay for your virtual appointment.
+This article will cover everything you need to know about telemedicine, including its covered services, pros and cons, and how to pay for your virtual appointment.

 What is telemedicine?